jecki/DHParser/documentation_src/manuals/transform.rst

 Transformation Functions
 ------------------------

-A transformation function is a function that takes the trail of a node (i.e. the list of nodes that connects the node with the root of the tree, starting with the root and ending with the node) as single argument and has no return value.
+A transformation function is a function that takes the path of a node (i.e. the list of nodes that connects the node with the root of the tree, starting with the root and ending with the node) as single argument and has no return value.

 By convention transformation functions should only make changes to the node and descending nodes, but not to its siblings or any nodes further down the tree.
-The trail, rather than the node, is passed as argument in order to allow the inspection of the environment of the node.
+The path, rather than the node, is passed as argument in order to allow the inspection of the environment of the node.
 And, well, in rare cases it makes sense to deviate from the just mentioned rule.